20 Sep A visit to Cadaqués on the Costa Brava

 The Costa Brava Tourism Board had booked me in for lunch to Es Baluard, a family-run restaurant on the first floor of a building overlooking the harbour.
 There is so much good seafood in this part of the world – if you choose your restaurant carefully.

-All three chefs had met while working at El Bulli, near Roses.
+All three chefs at Compartir had met while working at El Bulli, near Roses.
 Five times El Bulli ranked as the world’s No 1 restaurant before closing in 2011.

 Now, Ferran Adrià, El Bulli’s head chef, will be opening El Bulli 1846 at the same premises near Roses.
 It won’t be a restaurant, but a creative taller, a workshop.
 The focus will be on innovation, with around 40 chefs, scientists and artists working together, or so I read in the local newspapers.